 AFS securities.
-Currently, FIs account for AFS monthly on a book basis, recording valuation changes to capital, not income.
-They record losses when they know that one has or will occur, registering the income change as a reduction in the security's loss basis.
+At present, FIs account for AFS monthly on a book basis, recording valuation changes to capital, not income.
+They record losses when they know that one has or will take place, registering the income change as a reduction in the security's loss basis.
 When the owner of an AFS security recovers previously recognized asset impairment, it records that recovery in interest income prospectively, over time.

 CECL won't apply to AFS debt securities.
-Under the new rules, Fls will recognize an allowance for credit losses instead of reducing the asset's cost basis.
+Under the new rules, Fls will recognize an allowance for credit losses, instead of a reduction in the asset's cost basis.
 When a security's credit quality improves or estimated credit losses improve, Fls will recognize these right away, as a reversal of the allowance recorded earlier.
 That aligns the recognition of credit losses on the income statement for the reporting period in which changes happen.